nasa/trick/docs/documentation/building_a_simulation/Environment-Variables.md

 1. it is defined in the environment initially
 1. it is set on the command line
-1. it is preceeded by the `export` keyword in a makefile
+1. it is preceded by the `export` keyword in a makefile

 In all cases, the name must consist only of letters, numbers, and underscores.